A Tutorial on Estimating Time-Varying Vector Autoregressive Models: Evaluating Performance via Simulation

 Figure \ref{fig_simA} (a) shows that, for all methods, the absolute error in estimating the constant nonzero function is large for small $n$ and seems to converge to zero as $n$ increases.
 The GLM method has a lower estimation error than its $\ell_1$-regularized counterpart, GLM(L1).
 Similarly, the KS method outperforms the KS(L1) method.
 The stationary GLM method also outperforms all time-varying methods, which makes sense because the true parameter function is not time-varying.

 For the linearly increasing/decreasing time-varying parameter in Figure \ref{fig_simA} (b), the picture is more complex.
 For very small $n$ from 20 to 46 the regularized methods GLM(L1) and KS(L1) perform best.
-This makes sense because because the estimates of all other methods suffer from huge variance for such small $n$.
+This makes sense because, for such small $n$, the estimates of all other methods suffer from huge variance.
 For sample sizes from 46 to 155 the unregularized methods perform better: now the bias of the regularized methods outweighs the reduction in variance.
 From sample sizes between 155 and 352 the time-varying methods start to outperform the two stationary methods.
 Interestingly, until around $n=530$ the KS methods outperforms all other time-varying methods.
 For $n>530$ all time-varying methods perform roughly equally.
 Overall, the error of all time-varying methods seem to converge to zero, as we would expect from a consistent estimator.
-The error of the stationary methods converges to $\approx 0.088$, which is the error by a constant function with value $\frac{0.35}{2}$, the lowest error a stationary method can achieve.
+The error of the stationary methods converges to $\approx 0.088$, which is the error resulting from approximating the time-varying function with the optimal constant function with value $\frac{0.35}{2}$.
 Since the sigmoid increase/decrease functions in panel (c) are very similar to the linear increase/decrease functions, we obtain qualitatively the same results as in the linear case.

 In the case of the step function we again see a similar qualitative picture, however here the time-varying methods outperform the stationary methods already at a sample size of around $n=69$.
-The reason is that the step function is more time-varying in the sense that the best constant function is a worse approximation here than in the linear and the sigmoid case.
+The reason is that the step function is more time-varying in the sense that here the best constant function is a worse approximation than in the linear and the sigmoid case.
 Another difference is that the GAM(st) method seems to outperform all other methods by a small margin if the sample size is large.

 Finally, the absolute error for estimating the constant zero function is lowest for the regularized methods and the thresholded GAM method.
 This is what one expect since these methods bias estimates towards zero, and the true parameter function is zero across the whole time period.